Beast (Disney character): Belle's Magical World

 In the final entry of the franchise, made up of four segments from a presumably failed television series, Belle teaches the Beast a thing or two about life itself, consideration and manners.
 He appears only in the first and fourth segments, and in a cameo in the third.
 In the first part, The Perfect Word, Beast and Belle have a bitter falling out at dinner when the Beast demands that Cogsworth open the windows to cool him down, despite the fact that he is the only one hot and there is a cold wind, and angrily strikes his servant, Webster, a long-tongued dictionary.
 Despite Lumiere and Cogsworth's pleas, Beast refuses to apologise for his behaviour, until Webster, Crane and LePlume forge a letter of apology from the Beast to Belle.
 All is settled, until the Beast realises that it was a forgery.
 He furiously banishes Webster, Crane and LePlume from the castle, but Belle brings them back from the woods, and the Beast soon learns to forgive them, as their intentions were good.

 In the fourth part, The Broken Wing, the Beast loses his temper with Belle again when she brings an injured bird into the castle, as he dislikes birds.
 As he tries to chase the bird out, however, he falls over on the stairs and hits his head hard, stripping him of his hatred for birds.
 However, his selfishness still remains, and he locks the bird in a cage in his room, demanding that it sing for him whenever he demands it.
 The bird, terrified, refuses, until Belle teaches the Beast that the bird will only sing when happy.
 The Beast lets the bird out, and learns to consider others before himself.

 Earlier on, in the third segment, Mrs. Potts' Party, the Beast makes several cameos sleeping in his bed in the West Wing.
 Dialogue between Lumiere and Cogsworth shows that he had spent the entire previous night mending leaks in the castle roof and is still resting.
 An argument between Lumiere and Cogsworth about Mrs. Potts' favourite flowers lead to them having to hide several bunches of flowers around the Beast's bed.
 At one point, the Beast begins to smell one of the flowers and almost wakes up, but it is removed just in time and he falls asleep again.
+Mrs. Potts' Party was re-released as part of Belle's Tales of Friendship.